pippinbarr/SNAKISTS/process/candidates.md

 So an animist believes that things have souls, including inanimate objects (so I suppose the walls would have souls too).
 My main design though in ists was to have it so that on "dying" both the snake and apple would have a soul (a lowered-alpha copy) leave their body and go upwards.
 Funny to think of that happening on the tick actually.

 I do like this image a lot...
 I'm not sure how much I think it really captures what an Animist believes in though so I'll have to look further.
 I'd like to shoehorn this idea in there somewhere anyway.

+I think this is probably too similar to "dualism" from SNAKISMS.

 ## Arsonist